Some Loci of Rational Cubic Fourfolds: Cubic hypersurfaces in C14

-\begin{cor} Let $X\in\mathcal C_{14}\setminus\mathcal C_8$, let $S$ be the smooth $K3$ surface of degree 14 and genus 8 parametrizing smooth quartic rational normal scrolls contained in $X$ and let $S^{[2]}$ be the Hilbert scheme of length two subschemes of $S$.
-Then the Hilbert scheme of lines contained in $X$ is isomorphic to $S^{[2]}$. \end{cor} \begin{proof} By definition of Hilbert scheme, each point $p\in S$ corresponds to a unique smooth quartic rational normal scroll $T_p\subset X$ and, by Theorem \ref{ratFano}, the Hilbert scheme of secant lines to $T_p$ contained in $X$ is isomorphic to $\Bl_pS$.
-Under this isomorphism the secant lines to $T_p$ contained in $\Sigma$ correspond to the exceptional divisor $\p(t_pS)\simeq\varphi^{-1}((p,p))$.
+By definition of Hilbert scheme, each point $p\in S$ corresponds to a unique smooth quartic rational normal scroll $T_p\subset X$ and, by Theorem \ref{ratFano}, the Hilbert scheme of secant lines to $T_p$ contained in $X$ is isomorphic to $\Bl_pS$.
+Under this isomorphism, the secant lines to $T_p$ contained in $\Sigma_{T_p}$ correspond to the exceptional divisor $\p(t_pS)\simeq\varphi^{-1}((p,p))$.

-We now prove that the Hilbert scheme $F(X)$ of lines contained in $X$ can be interpreted as the parameter space of secant lines to the family of smooth rational normal scrolls contained in $X$ in a natural way, yielding a natural interpretation of its isomorphism with $S^{[2]}$.
+The Hilbert scheme $F(X)$ of lines contained in $X$ can be interpreted as the parameter space of secant lines to the family of smooth rational normal scrolls contained in $X$ in a natural way, yielding a different interpretation of the well known isomorphism with $S^{[2]}$.

-Under the perspective of the deformation described in the proof of Theorem \ref{dimT}, we can consider $S^{[2]}$ as the Hilbert scheme parametrizing {\it couples} of smooth quartic rational normal scrolls contained in $X$.
-If a point $[(p_1,p_2)]\in S^{[2]}$ corresponds to two distinct $T_{p_1},T_{p_2}$ contained in $X$, we can associate to $[(p_1,p_2)]$ the vertex of the unique rank four quadric surface containing two distinct quartic rational normal scrolls $T_{p_1},T_{p_2}$, see Lemma \ref{rank3quadric}.
+In fact, we can consider $S^{[2]}$ as the Hilbert scheme parametrizing {\it couples} of smooth quartic rational normal scrolls contained in $X$.
+If a (general) point $[(p_1,p_2)]\in S^{[2]}$ corresponds to two distinct $T_{p_1},T_{p_2}$ contained in $X$, we can associate to $[(p_1,p_2)]$ the vertex of the unique rank four quadric surface containing two distinct quartic rational normal scrolls $T_{p_1},T_{p_2}$ (see Lemma \ref{rank3quadric}).
 This extends to a morphism from $S^{[2]}$ to the Hilbert scheme of lines contained in $X$ in the following way.
 A length two subscheme $\mathbf T\in\varphi^{-1}((p,p))$ can be seen as a limit of $[(T_p,T_{p'})]\in S^{[2]}$ with $T_p\neq T_{p'}$.
 Thus there exists a unique rank three quadric surface determined by the degeneration of $T_{p'}$ to $T_p$, see proof of Theorem \ref{dimT}.
 Then this plane cuts $T_p$ along a conic and a line $L$.
-By mapping $\mathbf T$ to $L$ we get a morphism $\phi:S^{[2]}\to F(X)$.
+By mapping $\mathbf T$ to $L$ one gets a morphism $\phi:S^{[2]}\to F(X)$, which is indeed an isomorphism.